 Enhancement dice on Damage entries have their own damage type separately from that of the base entry.
 If no type is listed, the enhancement damage is untyped even if the base damage is typed.

-Effects that fire based on the minimum or maximum roll result apply only to the base entry before any enhancement dice are applied.
+Effects that fire based on the minimum or maximum roll result apply only to the base entry before any enhancement dice are applied (unless otherwise specified).
+Similarly, effects that minimize or maximize entries apply only to the base entry and exclude enhancement dice (unless otherwise specified).

 Enhancement dice have no effect if there is no base entry.